Kays-Somewhere/CTF-Write-Ups/Diver OSINT 2025/Write Ups/afghanistan(medium).md

 I took a screen shot of the image and did a reverse image search on Google.
 Next, I checked the Internet Archive next for images from Afghanistan in 2009.
 Both did not yield results.

-After taking a break from this challenge, I check decide to check if AFP (the video maker) had archives of old photos.
+After taking a break from this challenge, I decided to check if AFP (the video maker) had archives of old photos.
 They did!
 I searched for “afghanistan ball” for all of 2009.
 I found the photo at the bottom of the results and hovered over photo for the flag.

 ![Screenshot 2025-06-11 164546](https://github.com/user-attachments/assets/8ebbad2c-ef09-4e82-86bd-5224f56daecb)